madgik/arcade/README.md

 In order to run with compression, someone has to edit fastparquet/writer.py file (encode_plain function) and update the lines that write to `output`.
 For example the line `output.write(msgpack.dumps(sdictvals))` needs to be converted to `output.write(snappy.compress(msgpack.dumps(sdictvals)))` in order to enable snappy compression.
-Similarly, the `readdiff.cpp` also needs the same edits when reading from the file to decompress before processing.

 The datasets used in the experiments are big enough and could not be included in this repo.
 However, the data used is accessible through the links provided in the footnote of the paper and the exact datasets are reproducible either directly or given the explanations in the paper.